datadiscoveries/Credit_Card_Fraud_Detection/README.md

 * Created and compared a few models
 * Balanced and split the data
 * Created and compared several models on the balanced data sets
   * Precision and recall were used to measure performance, rather than accuracy, because the data was very imbalanced.
-Additionally, both misclassification types (false positives and false negatives) have significant business implications
+Additionally, both misclassification types, false positives and false negatives, have significant business implications